-NOPSEMA recognises that in some instances a safety case may be developed before the entire workforce is recruited.
-This means that the expectation to consult with 'members of the workforce' is seen as being difficult to achieve.
+NOPSEMA recognises that in some instances a safety case may be developed before the entire workforce is recruited and as such the expectation to consult with 'members of the workforce' may be seen as difficult to achieve.
 NOPSEMA suggests that in such cases it is incumbent on the operator to consult as much as is reasonably practicable.
-This can be done in a number of ways - seeking input from the workforce on other facilities of a similar type; consulting with those members of the workforce, and so on.
+This can be done in a number of ways - seeking input from the workforce on other facilities of a similar type; consulting with those members of the workforce, who are available; seeking input from organisations who typically employ or represent the workforce, and so on.
 In any event, the operator of the facility should ensure that they have satisfied NOPSEMA about how they have attempted to meet these expectations, what results were achieved and if there are any remaining steps they intend to take once further members of the workforce are available for consultation.